purescript/purescript/CHANGELOG.d/fix_vtas-record-inference.md

 * Infer types using VTA inside a record

-  Previously, `useShow` would fail to compile because the `v` type variable would not be inferred to `String`.
+  Previously, `use` would fail to compile because the `v` type variable would not be inferred to `String`.
 Now the below code compiles: